a-johnston/cleats-racing/README.md

    * Rider results (third column onward) can be either an integer or blank

 An example of this format can be found on the [RSWNR results spreadsheet](https://docs.google.com/spreadsheets/d/11uhc4wGjhvH5T-M6RTt9kyMA6oDoEJrDjxZZo_7chuA/edit?usp=sharing).

+### Deploying with NGINX and uWSGI
+Included in `example_conf` are basic configuration files for NGINX and a uWSGI systemd service.
+The systemd service assumes the repository is located at `/www/cleats` and uses a virtualenv `venv/` and must be modified if this is not the case for your particular instance.

+The NGINX configuration file is extremely basic and for production should at least be modified to serve static files directly rather than delegating static file requests to flask.